usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 Every project you examine provides an opportunity to alter pipelines and see how they fail when not encoded correctly – when &ldquo;broken&rdquo;, any way we can think of breaking them.
 Then build good habits by repairing the damage.
 Experiment and observation bring learning.

-After reading this page, perform some more disassembly / reassembly.
+After reading this page, perform some disassembly / reassembly.
 Here are a few ideas:

 * Switch out the value of an `@href` on a `p:document` or `p:load` step.
 See what happens when the file it points to is not actually there.
 * There is a difference between `p:input`, used to configure a pipeline in its prologue, and `p:load`, a step that loads data.
 Ponder what these differences are.
 Try changing a pipeline that uses one into a pipeline that uses the other.